raynoryim/tinify/examples/README.md

 4. **Testing**: Create comprehensive tests for your use cases
 5. **Optimization**: Fine-tune settings for your specific requirements

-These examples provide a complete foundation for using tinify-rs in production applications with all major features demonstrated and ready for customization.
+These examples provide a complete foundation for using tinify in production applications with all major features demonstrated and ready for customization.